atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 If your DPR is greater than 1, the border should still appear more or less the same thickness as the previous one, but blurrier.

-Solid shapes, images and text should be rendered with the DPR in mind.
+Solid shapes, images, and text should consider DPR for clarity.
 Strokes not so.